MarcoTuc/xent/readme.md

 --------------------

 ### Highlighting folder:
 This is the "0.1" version of it.
 It has been my first LLM project ever so it came up very messy and unorganized.
 I'm now refactoring everything in the xent folder for it to be more flexible and scalable for future development.
-In the meantime, this folder contains almost everything I did so far.
+In the meantime, this folder contains almost everything I did so far. \

+To make it work you need to copy/move the base models in the highlighting/models folder

 --------